Antibody based diagnostics and therapeutics

-Liselo is currently busy with trials on a range of snake antivenin products, that promise a lower cost alternative to horse derived products, without the risk of anaphylaxis complications.
+Liselo is currently conducting trials on a range of snake antivenom products, that promise a lower cost alternative to horse derived products, without the risk of anaphylactic complications.
 A rapid lab-on-chip test kit to identify which snake venom is present in an envenomed patient for Sub-Saharan venomous snakes is also in final stages of development.
-Simple identification of the venom origin in a patient, is a life saving tool.
+Simple identification of the venomous species involved with an envenomed patient, is a life saving tool.

 The combination of a safe and cost effective antivenom, is a desperately needed tool particularity in Sub-Saharan Africa, where hundreds of thousands of people die annually from venomous snake bites.

 The team have developed a number of immunotherapeutic candidate drugs for the following diseases which are currently at various stages in the drug development cycle, with some already undergoing clinical trials: